| For

 fresh water were always available.
 Vaccinations and parasite treatments

-were tailored to each goat's individual need.
-Affection was our only secret
+were tailored by individual need.
+Affection was our secret

 About